nevir/groc/README.md

 [Literate programming](http://en.wikipedia.org/wiki/Literate_programming) is a programming methodology coined by [Donald Knuth](http://en.wikipedia.org/wiki/Donald_Knuth).
-The primary tenet is that you write your program in such a way that it follows your conceptual structure of it, rather than a structure imposed upon you by the compiler or framework you are working within.
+The primary tenet is that you write your program in such a way that it follows the conceptual structure of your program - instead of following a structure imposed upon you by the compiler or framework you are working within.

 Groc aims to provide a happy medium where you can freely write your source files as structured documents, while not going out of your way to restructure the code to fit the documentation.